 Members have an important say in each programme and have also introduced new people to the scheme.
 Leadership training and sailing accreditation is available as well as the opportunity to develop life skills and build self-confidence.

 Structured sail training ranges from the Royal Yachting Association’s Competent Crew Certificate to our own Thames Sailing Barge Training Course, which is aimed at those considering maritime careers and wishing to obtain sufficient experience to sail as mate aboard the fleet of Thames barges, which still ply the Thames estuary today.
-For those working towards their Duke of Edinburgh’s Award we offer the Gold Residential section.
+Please also read about our Seamanship Scholarship Fund.